 Keep scrolling for the Byrdie guide to looking less tired stat.

 A puffy face, especially under the eyes (hello, bags), is a huge giveaway that you’ve had less than adequate shut-eye.
 But with a little help, this can be quickly fixed.
-According to Michael Roizen, MD, chair of the Wellness Institute at the Cleveland Clinic, this temporary puffiness is actually just fluid that, had you gotten proper rest, would have been distributed around the body.
+According to Michael Roizen, MD, chair of the Wellness Institute at the Cleveland Clinic, this temporary puffiness is just fluid that, had you gotten proper rest, would have been distributed around the body.
 Without sleep, however, this excess fluid pools under the eyes instead.

 To get things moving again, you’ll need to give your body’s lymphatic drainage system a helping hand: Enter DIY facial massages.
-While there are several techniques that can help to de-puff, the simplest is to use your ring fingers and, starting at the inner corners, slowly sweep your fingers along the skin towards your temples—manually helping to disperse the fluid.
-Use very gentle pressure (the skin here is super delicate, remember) and a soothing oil like Trilogy Organic Rosehip Oil (£20) or a de-puffing eye serum like The Ordinary Caffeine Solution (see below), to help your fingers glide over the skin.
+While several techniques can help to de-puff, the simplest is to use your ring fingers and, starting at the inner corners, slowly sweep your fingers along the skin towards your temples—manually helping to disperse the fluid.
+Use very gentle pressure (the skin here is super delicate, remember) and a soothing oil like Trilogy Organic Rosehip Oil ($29) or a de-puffing eye serum like The Ordinary Caffeine Solution (see below), to help your fingers glide over the skin.

 Makeup artist Lisa Eldridge also suggests freezing green tea in an ice cube tray, then using the cubes to press along the under-eye.
 You’ll help to cool, soothe and de-puff in one go while the caffeine in the tea will help to stimulate the skin and get things draining again.